 An objective describes the desired outcome in the completed development.

-- All applications must meet all the objectives of Clause 54 or Clause 55.
+- All applications must meet all the objectives of Clause 54, Clause 55 or Clause 58.
 The objectives aim to achieve residential development that:

 - protects amenity